BJMdotNET/pr1nc3/dates/2019/index.md

 ----

- - [**""A REMARKABLE MAN!” -- Susan Rogers Reflects upon her Lifelong Journey in Music, What it was Like to Watch a ‘Genius at Work,’ and Her Personal Vow to lift up Prince’s Legacy at Every Turn -- Spotlight: Susan Rogers"**](http://prnalumni.org/members/spotlight/spotlight-susan-rogers/) in [prnalumni.org](http://prnalumni.org/) on 11 October 2019 about André Cymone, Sheena Easton, Susan Rogers ([mirror](https://web.archive.org/web/*/http://prnalumni.org/members/spotlight/spotlight-susan-rogers/))
+ - [**""A REMARKABLE MAN!” -- Susan Rogers Reflects upon her Lifelong Journey in Music, What it was Like to Watch a ‘Genius at Work,’ and Her Personal Vow to lift up Prince’s Legacy at Every Turn -- Spotlight: Susan Rogers"**](http://prnalumni.org/members/spotlight/spotlight-susan-rogers/) in [prnalumni.org](http://prnalumni.org/) on 11 October 2019 about André Cymone, Sheena Easton, Susan Rogers, Tevin Campbell ([mirror](https://web.archive.org/web/*/http://prnalumni.org/members/spotlight/spotlight-susan-rogers/))

 ----